Formula Abarth

 Formula Abarth was an open wheel racing series based in Italy and Europe aimed at karting graduates.
 The inaugural season was in 2010, effectively replacing the Formula Azzurra.

-Abarth have taken over the supporting Project Youth initiative, that started in 2005.'
+Abarth has taken over the supporting Project Youth initiative, starting in 2005.

 After the success of 2010 season, in which competed international drivers and teams, a new European series has been created with a prize offered in collaboration with Ferrari Driver Academy.

 Following a restructure of the FIA single-seater ladder, Formula Abarth was renamed the Italian Formula 4 Championship, retaining the Abarth engines.